khurramrizvi/flutter_quote_app/README.md

-# quote_app
+# Flutter Quote App

-A new Flutter application.
+A new Flutter application for displaying Quotes through Api Call.

 ## Getting Started